pudly/schmopera-hugo/content/articles/in-review-bryn-terfel-at-koerner-hall.md

 lastmod = "2016-04-28T11:43:00+01:00"
 preamble = "This is the first post by Toronto-based contributor and baritone [Aaron Durand](/talking-with-singers-aaron-durand/).
 He's a singer to watch, a [beat-boxing instructor](https://www.youtube.com/watch?v=s8Bh1Pmf5hg), and a talented writer.
 If you like his style, let us know, and give him a follow on Twitter, [@Gingervanni](https://twitter.com/Gingervanni)." publishDate = "2016-04-28T11:30:00+01:00" short_description = "For musicians, it was a masterclass not only in great singing and excellent playing, but in audience engagement.
-Terfel, the loveable scamp, managed his very enthusiastic listeners with a genial nature that's normally reserved for cool uncles, panda bears, and Jimmy Fallon." slug = "in-review-bryn-terfel-at-koerner-hall" title = "In review: Bryn Terfel at Koerner Hall"
+Terfel, the loveable scamp, managed his very enthusiastic listeners with a genial nature that&#039;s normally reserved for cool uncles, panda bears, and Jimmy Fallon." slug = "in-review-bryn-terfel-at-koerner-hall" title = "In review: Bryn Terfel at Koerner Hall"
 +++